opl-/beatsaber-http-status/README.md

 ### Recommended (ModSaber Installer)

 To install Beat Saber HTTP Status use [ModSaber Installer](https://github.com/lolPants/modsaber-installer/releases) where it's listed as "HTTP Status".
+This will automatically install all required plugins and keep all of them up to date.

 Next you will need to [get additional software](https://github.com/opl-/beatsaber-http-status/wiki/Software-using-this-plugin) that uses this plugin. **This plugin does nothing useful on its own; it simply exposes information for other programs to use.**